To Demystify the college financial aid process and help families find schools they can afford.

 After spending hundreds of hours combing the internet, reading college financial aid web sites, blogs & articles; watching videos; and reviewing many tools and related services, we identified a number of specific problems and set out to fix them.

-Problem #1 – Everything seems to be written in financial aid jargon.
+Problem #2 – Everything seems to be written in confusing financial aid jargon.

 “Financialaidspeak” is a jumble of acronyms and jargon.
-While college financial aid officers speak it fluently, it is often incomprehensible to parents and students.
+While college financial aid officers speak it fluently, it is often incomprehensible to parents, students and counselors.

-Here in Access Applied, we have translated the jargon into language you can understand.
-We then present it to you in a way that is helpful.
+Here at Access Applied, we have translated the jargon into language you can understand and then present it to you in a way that is helpful.

 Policies, procedures, requirements and deadlines change all the time.
-There are hundreds of players in the college costs and financial aid field, including the federal government, state governments, thousands of colleges and universities, scholarship organizations and more.
+There are thousands of participants in the college costs and financial aid field, including the federal government, state governments, thousands of colleges and universities, scholarship organizations and more.
 There is a huge amount of information to track and keep up to date.
-We have found that many college cost and financial aid websites are not regularly updated – some are not updated at all.
-This results in outdated and inaccurate information being present of the web.
+We have found that many college cost and financial aid websites are not written by seasoned professionals and are not regularly updated – some are not updated at all.
+This results in outdated information on the web.

 Your feedback is important to us.
-If you find anything on our site that you feel is inaccurate, out of date or hard to understand, please let us know immediately.
+If you find anything on our site that you feel is inaccurate, out of date or hard to understand, please let us know immediately by using the contact us link at the bottom of each page.

 There is something for everyone on Access Applied: